whimsical-seeker/SchoolAIKit-Text-Knowledge-graphs-and-search-chat/README.md

 From the knowledge graph h it can be deciphered below that the conic sections (bring relationship through connections).
 How tiying with these ideas led to bigger questions related to planetary motions etc.

-The generations of hand me down knowlegde between the scientists are explored in this graph
+The generations of hand me down knowledge between the scientists are explored in this graph

 The notebook text pre -processing simply deals with the broad text corpus processing steps andembedding short phrases extracted across the books.
 Steps taken are as follow.

 "graph_gen_nb.ipnb"

+Take a Node on Thermodynamics and Expand Further:
+From the knowledge graph, it becomes evident that conic sections are intricately connected to thermodynamics.
+Exploring these connections leads to broader questions related to planetary motions and other scientific phenomena.
+Additionally, the knowledge graph delves into the generations of handed-down knowledge among scientists.

 Basically would like to connect ideas from different levels of classes and give comprehensive picture of the project.
-These are the following steos that are followed:
+These are the following steps that are followed:
 1. Using Langchain to parse text from the books stored in the pdf format -Recursively split the text according to character length and define overlapping margins
 2. Cleaning the text corpus.
 Detecting the presence of keywords through Regex to remove "questions" and "activity" related content
 3. Scan the text for stopwords and remove the lines which have only variable names or figure names which would add noise to the system through word tokens .